Euphredes/Phaedrah/README.txt

 I.
 dear purple and silver
 I'm your walking blues,
-here and there;
+here and there.
 stay with me and stay true.

 I.
 hunger for more
-of what the street pours...
+of what the street pours.
 be hers evermore
 as the rest nevermores.